stuffmc/BlingBling/README.txt

 Step 2: Select the "last" group, and it's members, and display the count in a label in the UI (before the search box)

+Step 3: Add a NSComboBox with the list of members of this group.